Sniper rifle: 20th century

 During World War I, the accuracy of the sniper rifle was greatly improved.
 By the end of World War II, snipers were reported to provide "reasonable accuracy" over 600 m with anything over this range being unpredictable.
 It was during World War I and II that the word ‘sniper’ began to be used commonly, whereas previously those who were armed with sniper rifles were referred to as sharpshooters or marksmen.

 These marksmen, wielding sniper rifles such as the Karabiner 98k and Mosin–Nagant Model 1891/30 sniper rifle, had a drastic and demoralizing effect on the battlefield.
-Soldiers would often remain hidden in foxholes or trenches so as not to expose themselves to the deadly accuracy of a sniper.
+Soldiers would often remain hidden in foxholes so as not to expose themselves to the deadly accuracy of a sniper.
 Some soldiers even began to disregard orders from commanding officers to protect against potential harm, which thus broke down the chain of command on the battlefield.
 The sniper rifle soon acquired the reputation of being one of the most effective and ruthless weapons of war.

 Though sniper rifles had proved to be extremely effective in combat, there was still a great reluctance in many militaries to adopt a trained sniper regiment.
 To effectively use a sniper rifle, a soldier had to go through particularly rigorous training, and most trainees did not make it past the first week.
 Sniper training was also so expensive to conduct that, even until as recently as 1970, the reasoning for having trained snipers as a part of an army was deemed questionable.
 In Britain, sniper rifles were not seen as being an integral part of an army until after the Germans boasted of their success with sniper teams during the early months of World War I. British army advisors supposed that the telescopic sights attached to sniper rifles were too easily damaged and thus not well suited for military use.
-However, they soon realized that these telescopic sights could be improved and made sturdy enough to withstand a sniper rifle shot.
+However, they soon realized that these telescopic sights could be improved and made sturdy enough to consistently withstand the recoil of a sniper rifle shot.